 Did it still deliver your value proposition with full impact, the way you've invested so much across your business to achieve?
 Does it still derive your desired action from the users, without putting up new barricades?

 Infact, did all of it even appear at all?

 If you scored yes on all these tests, then congrats.
 You're one of a few!
 If not, well you should know now, that you can instantly get double the results for your online advertising, by simply stepping your website up (or is it - down...?) to African Internet standards.

-At Vanubian, we're leading by example on home-grown interface development, having built our own CMS to accommodate the severely limited browsers preferred by our markets, without losing the marketing effectiveness required by our clients for maximal ROI on their businesses.
+At Vanubian, we're leading by example on market-friendly interface development, having built our own website-builder to accommodate all the popular browsers, including the severely limited ones preferred by our local markets, thus boosting overall marketing effectiveness for our clients, and maximizing ROI for their businesses.